-Court holding facilities, when used for temporarily holding juveniles awaiting a court appearance or following one, are not considered a jail or lockup and are exempt from all but one of the provisions of the JJDP Act.
-Temporary means no longer than the judicial day on which the hearing was held.
+Court holding facilities, when used for temporarily holding juveniles awaiting a court appearance or following one, are not considered a jail or lockup and are exempt from all but one of the provisions (Separation) of the JJDP Act.
+Temporary means no longer than the judicial day on which the hearing was held (i.e., the juvenile must not be held overnight).